DNS Lookups Were Timing Out Randomly in Kubernetes

 kubectl top pods -n kube-system -l k8s-app=kube-dns

 CPU at 5%, memory at 50MB.
-Plenty of headroom.
+Not even close to being stressed.

 Testing DNS resolution

-Created a debug pod to test DNS:
+I created a debug pod to test DNS:

 kubectl run debug --image=busybox --rm -it -- sh